infinum/qa-handbook/Automation/Python/Pytest tips & tricks.md

 ### How to use fixtures

-Pytest fixtures are sometime confusing.
+Pytest fixtures are sometimes confusing.
 They cannot be called directly, as you would call a function.
 However, they can be called in various other ways.

 Let's say we have a fixture named fixture_a.